srl-labs/learn-srlinux/docs/blog/posts/2022/openbgpd-lab.md

  neighbor 192.168.0.0/24
 }

-# in a lab we can as far as not doing any filtering
+# in a lab we can allow ourselves to not do any filtering
 allow to ebgp
 allow from ebgp